 Uranium enrichment is one of the key steps in building nuclear weapons.
 Only a certain type of uranium works in nuclear reactors and bombs.
 Separating that type of uranium from the more common variety requires a great deal of engineering skill, despite the fact that the technology needed to do it is decades old.
 The challenge lies not in figuring out how to separate uranium, but in constructing and running the equipment needed for the task.
 [Doomsday: 9 Real Ways Earth Could End]

 The key to their separation is that atoms of uranium-235 weigh slightly less than atoms of uranium-238.

-To separate the tiny quantity of uranium-235 that is present in every natural sample of uranium ore, engineers first use a chemical reaction to turn the uranium into a gas, said Jeff Binder, the isotope production program manager at Oak Ridge National Laboratory in Oak Ridge, Tenn.
+To separate the tiny quantity of uranium-235 that is present in every natural sample of uranium ore, engineers first use a chemical reaction to turn the uranium into a gas, said Jeff Binder, the isotope production program manager at Oak Ridge National Laboratory in Oak Ridge, Tennessee.

 Each time the gas is spun in a centrifuge, only a small amount of uranium-238 gas is removed from the mixture, so the tubes are used in series.
 Each centrifuge pulls out a little bit of uranium-238, and then passes the slightly refined gas mixture onto the next tube, and so on, until many hundreds of thousands of spins later, the gas remaining in the tube is almost entirely composed of uranium-235, Binder said.

 After separating the gaseous uranium-235 through many centrifuge steps, engineers use another chemical reaction to convert the gas uranium back into a solid metal, Klein said.
 That metal can then be shaped for use in either reactors or bombs.
 [Top 10 Ways to Destroy Earth]

-Because each step only step only purifies the uranium gas mixture by a small amount, nations can only afford to run centrifuges that are engineered to the highest levels of efficiency, said Nietert.
+Because each step only purifies the uranium gas mixture by a small amount, nations can only afford to run centrifuges that are engineered to the highest levels of efficiency, said Nietert.
 Otherwise, producing even a small amount of pure uranium-235 becomes prohibitively expensive.

 Separating those 137 pounds from almost 4 tons of uranium ore took place in world’s largest building and used 10 percent of the entire country’s electricity, Nietert said.
 It took 20,000 people to build the structure, 12,000 people to operate the facility, and cost more than $500 million, in 1944, to equip it, according to "The Making of the Atomic Bomb."
-That’s around $6 billion in 2009 dollars, according to the Bureau of Labor Statistics.
+That’s around $7.2 billion in 2018 dollars, according to the Bureau of Labor Statistics.